GenXProject/GenX.jl/docs/src/Tutorials/Tutorial_4_model_generation.md

 JuMP is a modeling language for Julia.
 It allows users to create models for optimization problems, define variables and constraints, and apply a variety of solvers for the model.

 GenX is a __Linear Program (LP)__, which is a form of optimization problem in which a linear objective is minimized (or maximized) according to a set of linear constraints.
-For more information on LPs, see the <a href="https://en.wikipedia.org/wiki/Linear_programming" target="_blank">Wikipedia</a>.
+For more information on LPs, see [Wikipedia](https://en.wikipedia.org/wiki/Linear_programming).

 ```julia